dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 # Memcached Static Tracepoints

-If an application supports USDT tracepoints already, it can be much easier to trace it.
-It was a relief that when we went looking, we found dtrace probe points in the `memcached` source.
+If an application supports USDT tracepoints already, then no modification of the source code is necessary.
+Fortunately, Memcached already includes Dtrace probes and strategic spots within the codebase.

 The presence of this established pattern for comprehensive dtrace tracepoints significantly simplified building a lightweight and simple tool.
-Examining the `memcached` source, we can see exactly how these probes are invoked, and that processing of these tracepoints at all is conditional on them being attached to.
+This section of the Memcached source, shows how these probes are
+invoked:

 ```{.c include=src/memcached/memcached.c startLine=1358 endLine=1386}
 ```

-Unfortunately, when I checked a production `memcached` instance with `tplist` or `bpftrace -l 'usdt:* -p $(pidof memcached)`, I didn't see any probes.
-This meant that I would need to find a way to modify our `memcached` image to add `dtrace` probes.
+Unfortunately, when I checked a production Memcached instance with `tplist` or `bpftrace -l 'usdt:* -p $(pidof memcached)`, I didn't see any probes.
+This meant that I would need to find a way to modify our Memcached image to add Dtrace probes.

-The build of `memcached` I was working with is based on alpine, which doesn't have the systemtap compatibility headers.
-However, it was building `memcached` from source already, which significantly simplified building a modified `memcached` image with `dtrace` probes enabled.

 The `Dockerfile` [@dockerfile] that used was based on a production configuration which has been simplified for this analysis.
 The relevant addition to add dtrace probes was this snippet:

 ```{.bash include=src/docker/Dockerfile startLine=9 endLine=14}
 ```

-Though the package is being pulled from Ubuntu, all we need is a few files.
-This package just installs the `sys/sdt.h` header, and a stub command of `dtrace` that can be used to convert a dtrace file into a generated header, providing the necessary macros to add tracepoints.
+Though the package is being pulled from Ubuntu, only a few text files are needed from it.
+This package just installs the `sys/sdt.h` header, and a stub command of Dtrace that can be used to convert a dtrace file into a generated header, providing the necessary macros to add tracepoints.
 The Debian archive is extracted, and the `/usr/bin/dtrace` shell stub and headers are copied into the docker image at standard paths.

-Then on the configure line for `memcached`, just adding `--enable-dtrace` was
+Then on the configure line for Memcached, just adding `--enable-dtrace` was
 sufficient:

 ```{.bash include=src/docker/Dockerfile startLine=54 endLine=61}
 ```

-Then the image is built with `Docker build . -t memcached-dtrace` in this directory, producing a `memcached` image with dtrace probes.
+Then the image is built with `Docker build . -t memcached-dtrace` in this directory, producing a Memcached image with dtrace probes.

 During the configure process, I can see that it finds the dtrace stub: